REMEMBRANCE DAY

 Each year this is awarded for ‘Sporting Excellence throughout the school year.’

-A presentation ceremony is held later in July where the Mayor hands out the certificates and prizes and everyone enjoys a chat over refreshments.
 This means there is still plenty of time for anyone to go and see the magnificent displays that have taken many hours of pleasurable hard work to achieve.

 CHRISTMAS LIGHTS